-A tremie pipe is a pipe having a diameter of about 20 cm capable of easy coupling for an increase or decrease of length.
+A tremie pipe is a pipe having a diameter of about 20 cm capable of easy coupling for an increase or decrease in length.
 A wide funnel is fitted at the top of the tremie pipe which allows the pouring of concrete quickly.

 The bottom end is closed with a plug or thick polyethylene sheet cm such o material and taken below.
 The water is kept calm at the point where the concrete is going to be placed.

 Since the end is blocked, no water will have entered the pipe.
 The concrete must have a high slump of about 15 to 20 cm poured into the funnel.

-When the whole length of the pipe is filled up with the concrete, the tremie pipe is lifted up and a slight jerk gave by a winch and pulley arrangement.
+When the whole length of the pipe is filled up with concrete, the tremie pipe is lifted up and a slight jerk gave by a winch and pulley arrangement.

 When the pipe is raised and given a jerk, due to the weight of the concrete, the bottom plug falls and the concrete gets discharged.
 Particular care must be taken at this stage to see that the end of the.

 Tremie pipe remains inside the concrete so that no water enters the pipe from the bottom.
 In other words, the tremie pipe remains plugged at the lower end of the concrete.

 Again concrete is poured over the funnel and when the whole length of the tremie pipe is filled with concrete, the pipe is again slightly lifted and given a slight jerk.

 Care is taken all the time to keep the lower end of the tremie pipe well embedded in wet concrete.
 The concrete in the time tremie pipe gets discharged.
 Such a sequence is continued until the concrete level comes above the water level.